Billbastos/react-image-search/README.md

 ### Summary
 Now your proof of concept includes a full stack where users can upload images, recognize tags using a Python Flask API, store the tags in Elasticsearch, and search for recognized tags through the React front-end.
 This provides a robust solution for handling image recognition and retrieval.

-Feel free to modify and expand upon this code based on your specific requirements.